Last modified on January 17, 2023

 iPaaS market will rapidly grow in the next years

-There is no doubt in it: during the last few years, we have seen an accelerated speed in adoption to iPaaS.
-Those that want to stay ahead of the curve are evaluating the platform and implementing their first integrations with iPaaS so that they can initiate digitalization at a faster rate and gain a competitive advantage through better connectivity management and real-time information sharing.
+More and more companies that want to stay ahead of the curve are evaluating the platform and implementing their first integrations with iPaaS so that they can initiate digitalization at a faster rate and gain a competitive advantage through better connectivity management and real-time information sharing.